idelairre/TumblrFox/README.md

 + Filter and search your dashboard posts, liked posts and user posts by type, reblog status (original or reblog), popularity, recentness, tag or by date
 + Filter and search through tumblelogs you're following, order alphabetically or by how recently they were updated
-+ Claim your data: Download and cache your posts and users you are following
++ Download and cache your posts and users you are following
 + Tumblr client-side data (primarily Backbone models and collections) are used where possible to benefit from improved performance and richer data over the public api.

 ## tl:dr